A friend from England with a 90-day passport was coming to see me. She was told she would need 700 pounds cash on hand before flying. True?

 Sounds true.
 Most countries need you to show evidence that you can support yourself for the time you'll be there and have a ticket home, or the money with which to buy one.
 This is a method to show you are a bone fide visitor and not intending to enter the country to stay permanently.

-If you're friend has a return ticket and a credit card, that should be enough proof they're a genuine visitor. over 5 years ago
+If you're friend has a return ticket and a credit card, that should be enough proof they're a genuine visitor. almost 6 years ago

 There are many possible flags or details about a traveler's ticketing or itinerary that can prompt asking for proof of sufficient funds.
 I think it can and does vary from person to person.
 I have crossed many borders where suficient funds/return ticket are clearly stipulated in the entry requirements information but was never asked to show proof.